Ad2527/Brick-Smash-Deluxxe/README.md

 # Brick Smash Deluxxe
  This is a  game made in C# with unity.
- This is the first full game that I have created in C# :)
+ This is the first full game that I have developed :)